Chloezhu010/FusionX/README.md

-# FusionX - Cross-Chain USDC Swaps
+# FusionX - 1inch Fusion+ cross-chain swap implementation

 **FusionX** enables atomic swaps of USDC between Ethereum and XRPL using smart contracts and cryptographic secrets to ensure security and atomicity.